jedisct1/Simple-Comet-Server/README.markdown

 With intentionally no support for Websockets nor Bayeux.

-But the client-side Javascript library only weights 469 bytes (gzipped), with support for multiple channels and cross-domain requests.
+But the compressed client-side Javascript library weights less than 500 bytes, with support for multiple channels and cross-domain requests.

 It should work just fine on most web browsers, including legacy ones and mobile browsers.